 When you've had enough of walking, you can also do some fun cultural stuff, for example you can visit plenty of different museums around the city, the Art Gallery at Southbank, going to the movies or visit a sports event.
 Now, being from Europe, especially Germany, what sport do you think will I be in to?
 You guessed that right: Football (or Soccer, whatever you want to call it).

-A must see for me therefore was how the Australians celebrate this awesome game.
+A must see for me was how the Australians celebrate this awesome game.
 Therefore I went to see the local football team Brisbane Roar at the Suncorp Stadium, and what can I say, it's still the same game, but it's also so different from seeing a game back in Europe.
 The main reason for that being, that it's sport number ONE back home, whereas Australians are more into Rugby and Cricket.
-Unfortunately the Rugby season starts only in March, when I will be back home in Germany, and since I don't understand Cricket, I skipped this sport (I mean seriously, who watches this?)
+Unfortunately the Rugby season only starts in March, when I will be back home in Germany, and since I don't understand Cricket, I skipped this sport (I mean seriously, who watches this?)

 When the city of Brisbane itself is not enough for you, you always have the opportunity to go a little bit outside of the city to experience some other awesome stuff:

 There is the Lone Pine Koala Sanctuary with not only the opportunity to see various local wildlife, but also interacting with them, whether it is feeding wild lorikeets, feeding the kangaroos or even holding and cuddling a koala.
 Just an unreal experience!